When to Plant Flower Bulbs?

-★ To achieve optimum flowering results, it is important to plant the bulbs at the right time.
-Flower bulbs that bloom early – from January through March – should be planted in the period from September through October.
+It is important to plant the bulbs at the right time to achieve optimum flowering results.
+Flower bulbs that bloom early – from January through March – should be planted from September through October.
 The best time to plant the ones that bloom later (March through May) is from October through November.

-★ One is to lay out the bulbs evenly over the location being planted.
-It would be advisable to start by laying out the bulbs at the proper distance apart; this will prevent unwelcome surprises when you come to the end of the border.
+- One is to lay out the bulbs evenly over the location being planted.
+It would be advisable to start by laying out the bulbs at the proper distance apart to prevent unwelcome surprises when you come to the end of the border.
 Before the bulbs are laid out, the soil should be thoroughly loosened to a depth of 10 inches.
-Next, you can simply plant the bulbs and they can easily root.
+Next, you can plant the bulbs, and they can easily root.

-★ The easiest planting method uses a raised planting bed.
+- The easiest planting method uses a raised planting bed.
 After laying out the flower bulbs, cover them with a layer of soil about 4-6 inches (10 to 15 cm) thick.
-After planting, the planted area should be evenly raked and then possibly mulched with organic material 1-2 inches (2 to 3 cm) thick.
-This will keep the soil from drying out, freezing or panning.
+After planting, the planted area should be evenly raked and then possibly mulched with organic material 1-2 inches (2 to 5 cm) thick.
+This will keep the soil from drying out, freezing, or panning.

-★ If you want a more natural look, it would be best to scatter the bulbs and then plant them where they have fallen.
+- If you want a more natural look, it would be best to scatter the bulbs and plant them where they fall.

-★ A general rule for planting depth is to plant the bulbs at a depth at least twice the height of the bulb, with a minimum of 2 in.
+- A general rule for planting depth is to plant the bulbs at a depth at least twice the bulb’s height, with a minimum of 2 in.
 (5 cm).
 Not planting bulbs deeply enough results in poor rooting.
 The bulbs will emerge unevenly and produce short spindly plants.
-Planting too deeply, however, can result in rotting as well as late emergence.
+Planting too deeply, however, can result in rotting and late emergence.

 Flower Bulbs Care